tomharvey/aws-python-lambda-deployment-testing/README.md

-# Deploy pyxirr
+# Deploy python packages

-Testing why this package won't deploy to ARM based lambda and to find a workaround.
+Testing why a package won't deploy to ARM based lambda and to find a workaround.

 I was seeing: